A cost effective sport and teaching hub for Chauncy School

 “Antony, the project manager held regular meetings to keep us up to to date on progress.
 The attention to detail on the financial tracking side of the project was spot on and ensured the project was delivered on time, and within budget."

 The Challenger™ facility has delivered 840m² clear span sports space, with an additional 920m² of ancillary accommodation split between two floors.
-The facility comprises a four court, multi sport facility, shower and changing facilities, 8 new classrooms, an office and a fitness suite.
+The facility comprises a four (4) court multi-sport facility, shower and changing facilities, eight (8) new classrooms, an office and a fitness suite.

 Both students and staff have been amazed by the facility which is allowing the school to enjoy an extended range of sports.
 The size is also a plus, easily accommodating full class participation in badminton which hadn’t previously been possible.